The Inner Wheel Story

 Inner Wheel Membership in the United States

-General speaking, Inner Wheel clubs meet once a month from September until May or June of each year, though each Club designs their own calendar.
+Generally speaking, Inner Wheel clubs meet once a month from September until May or June of each year, though each Club designs their own calendar.
 Attendance is encouraged but is not required at meetings.
-Each club and district has an ISO(International Service Organizer) who corresponds with other clubs and districts around the world, often sharing newsletters and pictures.
+Each club and district has an ISO (International Service Organizer) who corresponds with other clubs and districts around the world, often sharing newsletters and pictures.
 When traveling, many international Inner Wheel members visit clubs near their vacation destination, sharing information about their own clubs.

 Joining Inner Wheel

-Inner Wheel membership is open to all women who are committed to making a difference in their communities, this country and the world while embracing the Objects of Inner Wheel.
+Inner Wheel membership is open to all women who are committed to making a difference in their communities, this country and the world while embracing the Objectives of Inner Wheel.

 If you are already a member and know somebody who is interested in joining Inner Wheel U.S.A., tell the Club President/Secretary or District Extension Officer.
 They should meet that person to discuss the possibility of them either joining an existing Club or starting a new Club.

 As soon as those new members join, they become full active members and can vote and hold office and participate in all aspects of the Club.
 A welcoming committee should explain the Objectives of Inner Wheel and how it works.

 Established Clubs can grow their membership by inviting relatives of Rotarians/former Rotarians or Inner Wheel members, or women with no connection to Inner Wheel or Rotary.
 A simple majority of existing Club members should agree to this.